Fury0us/cshell/README.md

 # cshell
 cpp script thats capable of executing a shell on a remote host with netcat
 ## Run
-Compile with g++ and run, that it!
+Compile with g++ and run, thats it!